The last fuel station on the way to Mt Baw Baw is located in Noojee General Store (48km) and major fuel stations located at Longwarry (92km).

 Buses & Coaches

-- Bus means a motor vehicle, together with any trailer attached to it, seating more than 12 adults (including the driver)
+- Bus means a motor vehicle, together with any trailer attached to it, seating 12 or more (including the driver)

 You can purchase your Resort Entry Permit from one of the following locations:

 - Online here before you leave home or when you arrive at the Resort.

 - Alpine Easy Access Kiosk at the Visitors Centre at Mt Baw Baw (next to Car Park 1)

 Please visit here or you can call the Mt Baw Baw Alpine Resort on (03) 5165 1136.

 Day Parking - The car park closest to the village entrance (car park 1) is strictly for day visitors only.

 Overnight Car Parking - Guests are required to park in car parks 2 or 3.

 Make your arrival as simple as possible by booking over-snow luggage transport.
 You and your bags will be driven right to your lodge door, stress and hassle free in the over-snow taxi.
 Snow lodges offer complimentary over-snow transport so check at the time of booking.